Table of Contents

 Does Your Child Suffer from Flatfoot (Pes Planovalgus)?

-Visit Dr Qureshi, pediatric Orthopedic Specialist, for treatments of pes planovalgus, commonly known as flatfoot, in chiildhood.
-Our expert care seeks to enhance the alignment of your child’s feet and ankles for increased comfort and mobility.
-Dr Assad carefully selects non operative treatment strategies as a first line before considering flatfoot surgery.
-Book an appointment now to give your child the best possible pediatric orthopedic care.
-At every stage of the treatment process, we put your child’s health and well-being first.
+Visit Dr. Qureshi, a leading paediatric orthopaedic surgeon in Dubai, for expert paediatric flatfoot treatment.
+Pes planovalgus, commonly known as flatfoot in childhood, can affect foot alignment and comfort.
+Dr. Assad carefully selects nonoperative strategies as the first line of treatment before considering surgical options.
+Book an appointment now to give your child the best possible paediatric orthopaedic care.
+At every stage, we put your child’s health and well-being first.

 Assess and treat your child’s flatfoot early